This report addresses three fundamental decisions that face a prospective purchaser:

 A branch is not a separate legal entity, so its repatriation of profits is not considered a dividend to a foreign company and NRWT is not imposed.
 The effective tax rate on a New Zealand branch operation is therefore 28 percent.

 In effect, New Zealand’s thin capitalization and transfer pricing regimes apply equally to branch and subsidiary operations.
-However, the application of New Zealand’s transfer pricing rules to branches and subsidiaries can differ in some aspects.
+In practice, however, the application of New Zealand’s transfer pricing rules to branches and subsidiaries can differ in some aspects.

 Where an acquisition is to be made in conjunction with another party, the question arises as to the most appropriate vehicle for the joint venture.
 Although a partnership can be used, in most cases, the parties prefer to conduct the joint venture via a limited liability company, which offers the advantages of incorporation and limited liability for its members.
 In contrast, a general partnership has no separate legal existence and the partners are jointly and severally liable for the debts of the partnership, without limitation.